arctco/arctco/README.md

 ---

-*Made with questionable life decisions and a lot of refactoring.*
+*Made with questionable life decisions, a lot of refactoring and a cat.*